 But what does Buddhism say?
 What state were we in?

 But what state were we in?

 What state were we in?
-What state have we always been in.
-There is always a no-longer-happening of what came before, because things cannot arise from no cause.
-If they did, then a nothing becomes a something.
-And then how does a nothing become a something?
+Is there a state that we have always been in?
+No. There is always a no-longer-happening of what came before, and this always precedes what is happening now.
+This is because things cannot arise from no cause.
+If they did, if I may be presumptuous enough to state the Madhyamaka line of reasoning, then a nothing could become a something.
+But then how does a nothing become a something?
 If something is truly nothing, how could it change from being nothing?
 And if it’s not truly nothing, then it’s something, and if it’s something, why would it need to become a something again?
-To be presumptuous enough to state the Madhyamaka line of reasoning.

 Just a practical question about dedication.
 What’s the difference if... you said a fairly brief dedication at the end of each session, and lamas are always known for going on for many hours of dedication, what’s the difference between the two dedications?